MapleStory: Gameplay

 MapleStory is a 2D scrolling platform game.
 The controls for the game are executed using the keyboard and mouse.
 The keyboard is used for many game functions, and much of it can be rearranged to suit users' needs.
-The mouse is mainly used to trigger NPCs and manipulate items.
-Like most MMORPGs, gameplay centers on venturing into dungeons and combating monsters in real-time.
+The mouse is mainly used to trigger non-player characters and manipulate items.
+Gameplay centers on venturing into dungeons and combating monsters and instanced bosses in real time.
 The players combat monsters and complete quests, in the process acquiring in-game currency called "Mesos", experience points, and various items.
 Players are able to acquire in-game professions, allowing them to craft equipment, accessories or potions.

-Players have a variety of options when interacting with others online: They can form parties where loot and experience are distributed from a monster; in-game marriages where the game will recognize the two players as a heterosexual couple; guilds which is indicated with a guild's name listed under their character name; or families, an architecture gathering of juniors and seniors.
-Players are also able to raise or lower the in-game popularity stat entitled Fame of other players and compete with other players in minigames, such as Gomoku or Concentration.
-They may also engage in trading activities for "Mesos" or other in-game items.
+Players have a variety of options when interacting with others online: they can form parties where loot and experience are distributed from a monster; in-game marriages where the game will recognize the two players as a heterosexual couple; guilds which is indicated with a guild's name listed under their character name; or families, an architecture gathering of juniors and seniors.
+Players are able to raise or lower the in-game popularity stat entitled Fame of other players and compete with other players in minigames, such as Gomoku or Concentration.
+They may engage in trading activities for "Mesos" or other in-game items.

 Characters

 MapleStory characters exist in worlds or servers.
 Players are able to create multiple characters in each world, though the characters in different worlds can not interact with each other.
 Each world is similar in content with each other.
 The worlds are divided into channels, among which characters are allowed to freely switch.
 The ability to transfer entire characters between worlds was added in December 2007 to Global MapleStory, with restrictions placed on items.
 In May 2012, this option was removed as it caused a negative impact on character gameplay.

-When creating a new character, there are eight branches of classes currently available to choose from with three classes that have no specific branches currently: Explorers, Cygnus Knights, Heroes, Resistance, Sengoku, Nova, Flora, and Anima.
-Beast Tamer, Child of God and Kinesis are classes that currently have no specific branches.
+When creating a new character, there are nine branches of classes currently available to choose from with three classes that have no specific branches currently: Explorers (denizens of Maple Island who depart for Victoria Island), Cygnus Knights (servants of Maple World's Cygnus who protect her and their home world), Heroes (the original heroes who fought and sealed the antagonistic Black Mage), Resistance (denizens of the high-tech city of Edelstein who fight against the militaristic Black Wings cult), Sengoku (warriors of Maple World's version of Japan who aim to fight against a fictionalized Oda Nobunaga), Nova (a dragon-like race of people who are denizens of Grandis), Flora (elf-like denizens of Grandis), and Anima (animal-like denizens of Grandis) and Jianghu (denizens of a forest-like continent in Maple World).
+Sia Astelle, Zero, and Kinesis are classes that currently have no specific branches.
 Some classes are currently not available in other regions while others are only available at certain times of year.